amoriqbal/pharmaware-web/README.md

 About
 =====

+On this website, you can search for medicines, with their composition names.

 Server:
 ------
 The server uses the Node.js runtime.
 The server is an express app.
 The data hosted by it is present in a database in Mongodb Atlas.
 It uses Mongoose as a middleware to integrate Node.js with Mongodb.